MSc in Psychotherapy

 Non EU Applicants

 Apply online via the PAC website.
-The closing date is 30th of March 2017.
-Applicants who require a study visa for the purposes of gaining entry into Ireland are advised to apply as early as possible.
+The closing date is 13th April 2017.
+Applicants who require a study visa for the purposes of gaining entry into Ireland are advised that they are ineligible to apply for this programme.

 When applying for this programme use the PAC code DC715